 Evaluate if a change occurred in the environmental protection program organization that is applicable to the position-specific requirements of the license.
 If applicable, verify that the new manager or staff member meets the criteria of the license requirements.

-Verify that any changes to the organizational structure in the area of the environmental program are in compliance with license requirements, if applicable.
+Verify that any changes to the organizational structure in the area of the environmental protection program are in compliance with license requirements, if applicable.

-Determine whether the licensee is identifying issues in the area of Environmental Protection entering them into the corrective action program, .
+Determine whether the licensee is identifying issues in the area of Environmental Protection, entering them into the corrective action program, and correcting the condition as required by license, procedure, and/or NRC requirements.
+Licensees with an approved CAP will have their corrective action program inspected in accordance with IP 88161.
+Corrective actions as a result of violations will be inspected in accordance with IP 92702.

 Inspection Guidance.